V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

      as the tortoise draws his limbs within the shell, is to be understood as truly his wisdom is established.

 I have to control my 5 senses (touch, sight, hearing, smell and taste) and the sense center(mind) inorder to awaken the 6 sense.
 One cannot sense the above senses if his sense center is not focused.
-Yo
+You might have realised many times when someone speaks to you when your focused on something(e.g) watching a movie.
+Eventhough your ears is out there it is not picking what the person is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDg5Mjk2NCw3NjA5MDU0NzMsMzU0Mj
+eyJoaXN0b3J5IjpbLTg5OTYyMDIzNyw3NjA5MDU0NzMsMzU0Mj
 M2Njc3XX0=
 -->